gohugoio/hugoThemesSiteBuilder/README.md

 In case the original theme lacks an Open Source license, you should try to obtain one from the creator of the original work.
 You cannot add a license on your own.
 Such derivative work where license of the original work is unclear, will not be accepted.

-In any other case, if a submission is found to be in violation of licence of the original work, it will be rejected without further discussion.
+In any other case, if a submission is found to be in violation of license of the original work, it will be rejected without further discussion.

 ### 3. Paid themes